-The Kilauea Iki trail is located in Hawaii Volcanoes National Park on Big Island Hawaii.
-A loop trail leads you through the northern rim’s lush rain forest to the floor of the steaming but solidified lava lake of the Kilauea Iki (little Kilauea) crater.
+One of the reasons we opted for the Big Island as our third stop while island hopping Hawaii, is that it is home to Hawaii Volcanoes National Park.
+We researched the park’s various hikes and decided to go for the The Kilauea Iki trail, a loop trail leading through the northern rim’s lush rain forest to the floor of the steaming but solidified lava lake of the Kilauea Iki (little Kilauea) crater.
 In 1959, this crater was the scene of an eruption with lava fountains up to 1,900 ft (or 580 m) high.
 The walls around the Kilauea Iki crater are nearly vertical because it’s a pit crater: a sunken surface with vertical walls, like an inverted cone.

 It’s one of the most popular Volcanoes National Park hikes and, in our opinion, the most spectacular Big Island hike.
 Kīlauea Iki is a pit crater that is created by the ground above a void below the earth’s surface giving way and sinking together, usually leaving nearly vertical walls.